-Medicare: Multiple and Bilateral Procedures Performed during the Same Operative Session adjustment will be applied first.
+Medicare: Multiple and Bilateral Procedures Performed during the Same Operative Session

+When a bilateral procedure code and surgical procedure code(s) are submitted together and both the bilateral and surgical procedure code(s) are eligible for multiple procedure reduction, the bilateral adjustment will be applied first.
 The surgical procedure code(s) with the highest allowable compensation, after the bilateral adjustment, will be compensated at contract benefit.
 Other surgical procedure code(s) subject to reduction logic as stated above per state and are compensated at either 50% or 25% of the allowed amount, after bilateral adjustment, as appropriate.